 Terms & Conditions

-In a worst-case scenario, you could end up spending a significant amount of time on chasing unpaid debts, resolving disputes and having sleepless nights with unnecessary stress.
-Ultimately, you could also end up spending lots of money on debt collection and legal costs or having to write off bad debts.
+However, neglecting the less sexy part of your business, including T&Cs, can have serious implications on your cash flow.
+In a worst-case scenario, you could end up spending a significant amount of time chasing unpaid debts, resolving disputes and enduring sleepless nights and stress.
+Worse still, you could also spend lots of money on debt collection and legal costs or having to write off bad debts.

 Protect your business